kdadler/slate/source/includes/_offers.md

 pricingTiers | array | The pricing tiers in the offer columns | array | The columns that are to be displayed on the offer's product table.
-Please see the columns section below for more information sections | array | The sections that products can be displayed in public | boolean | Is this offer viewable by customers without the need to log in? restricted | boolean | Is this offer only available to customers listed in the contactIds? contactIds | array | A list of the contact IDs that are permitted to access the offer. created | string | Datetime that the offer was created
+Please see the columns section below for more information sections | array | The sections that products can be displayed in created | string | Datetime that the offer was created sharedWithContacts | bool | Is this offer shared with contacts (existing customers)?
+If true, the recipient must login to view the offer. sharedWithPublic | bool | Is this offer shared publicly.
+If true, the recipient may view the offer without a login shareKey | string&#124;null | The unique key for the offer out.
+This is the key that is sent to prospective customers shareLink | string&#124;null | The full link sent to prospective customers. recipientEmails | array | A list of the email addresses that the offer has been shared with. recipientContacts | array | A list of the customers (contacts) that the offer has been shared with.

+## Fetching an offer

+An offer may be fetched using either its ID (formatted or plain), or its share key value.
+Using the above data as an example, any of the following are valid calls, and should return the same data:

+* `\api\offers\1`
+* `\api\offers\OF-000-001`
+* `\api\offers\s09dujsovd90sdvv`

 ## Offer columns

-The columns key should contain an array of field definitions and their relative weights.
+The `columns` key should contain an array of field definitions and their relative weights.

-### Column definition values
+### Column fields

 Name | Type | Description
 ---- | ---- | -----------